COST ESTIMATION and ECONOMIC EVALUATION of PROJECTS

 Risk management

-—Essential thoughts about risk
+—Essential thoughts about

 —Risk identification

-—Risk assessment: probability and consequence estimation
+—Risk assessment: probability

-—Risk reduction: uncertainty and consequence reduction, risk avoidance, and risk transfer
+and consequence reduction, risk avoidance, and risk transfer

-—Establishing and managing contingency allowances, margins, and reserves
+contingency allowances, margins, and reserves

 —Risk control